Find Nursing Colleges

 42 Yearly Graduations

 University of South Carolina - Columbia is the 4th most popular school in the nation for students seeking a master's degree in critical care nursing.
 Roughly 35,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $12,288 per year, while in-state graduate students, on average, pay $13,734 per year.
-During the 2020-2021 academic year, 42 people received their master's degree in critical care nursing from UofSC.
-About 93% of this group were women, and 7% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $12,288 per year, while in-state graduate students, on average, pay $13,374 per year.
+During the most recent year for which we have data, 42 people received their master's degree in critical care nursing from UofSC.
+Around 12% of these students were from an underrepresented racial-ethnic group, and 94% were women.

 #5